Thaï Spices

 Verdict

 If you're expecting a tourist-facing Thai restaurant in the Marais, think again.
 Thaï Spices at 5-7 Rue de l'Ave Maria has earned back-to-back Michelin Plates in 2024 and 2025, signalling a kitchen operating at a level of consistency that most neighbourhood restaurants in Paris don't reach.
-At the €€ price point, it is one of the more compelling value propositions in the 4th arrondissement, and the kind of place food-focused travellers should have on their shortlist before booking anywhere near the Île Saint-Louis.
+At the €€ price point, it is one of the more compelling value propositions in the 4th arrondissement, the kind of place food-focused travellers should have on their shortlist before booking anywhere near the Île Saint-Louis.

 What Thaï Spices Actually Is